JaswanthULN/Automatically-generating-a-hierarchical-network-topology-from-router-configuration-files/README.md

 To start practicing with these files, follow these steps:

 Clone the Repository:
-Clone this repository to your local machine using: git clone <repository-url>
+Clone this repository to your local machine using:git clone <repository-url>
+git clone <repository-url>

 Install Cisco Packet Tracer: